ansible/ansible/docsite/latest/rst/playbooks_variables.rst

 Useful things like the "group_by" module and the "when" conditional can also be used with variables, and to help manage differences between systems.

-It's highly recommended that you consult `the Ansible-Examples github repository <http://github.com/ansible/ansible-examples/>`_ to see a lot of examples of variables put to use.
+It's highly recommended that you consult the ansible-examples github repository to see a lot of examples of variables put to use.

 .. contents::
    :depth: 2